-When you consider this allegation, you must not assume that W's evidence to you is untrue because W said something different to another person.
+When you consider this allegation, you must not assume that the evidence W gave in court is untrue because W said something different to another person.

 You heard that when W gave a statement to/was interviewed by the police W said {insert}.
-Whereas when W gave evidence in court W said {insert}.
+But when giving evidence in court W said {insert}.